DigiBP/Team-Victorinox/README.md

 <img src="makeScenario.png" alt="My Image" width="300" height="200">

 In the make scenario the google sheet ePrescription Form (Responses) is watched for new rows.
-Furthermore a request via the HTTP POST method is made with a json:
+Furthermore a request via the HTTP POST method is made with a json request content:

 {      "variables":
 {